 Another key requirement of a currency is that it must function as a store of value.
 For Bitcoin to meet this requirement, it will need to hold value over the long-term.
 While some market observers believe that it's effective in this particular capacity, it's not unanimous.

 Bitcoin is "an incredible store of value in the rest of the world," Bill Gurley, a venture capitalist, said in late 2017.
-He emphasized that the digital currency can be a great store of value in parts of the world that suffer from significant geopolitical turmoil, as these regions can see their native currencies experience substantial changes in value overnight.
+He emphasized that the digital currency can be a sort of "gold standard" in parts of the world that suffer from significant geopolitical turmoil.
+In fact, BTC is more stable than many emerging market currencies that experience substantial changes in value overnight.

 Gurley is not alone in saying this, as Gurguc and Knottenbelt have asserted that cryptocurrencies have already established themselves in this way.